Partner spotlight: Sellics shares their Amazon Ads strategy

 We founded Sellics in 2014 with a simple idea.
 We understood instinctively that wherever there are searches there is SEO.
 We wanted to develop a product that would help brands selling on Amazon improve their visibility and ultimately grow their business.

-In a way, we’ve evolved in tandem with Amazon and Amazon Ads, now offering an all-in-one solution for success with advertising, business reporting and analytics, with SEO at the centre.
-We’re proud to serve sellers, vendors and agencies around the world with software solutions tailored to their needs.
+In a way, we’ve evolved in tandem with Amazon and Amazon Ads, now offering an all-in-one solution for success with advertising, business reporting, and analytics, with SEO at the center.
+We’re proud to serve sellers, vendors, and agencies around the world with software solutions tailored to their needs.